Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Weddings and civil partnership ceremonies and receptions

-No more than 15 people (of any age) can be at a wedding, civil partnership ceremony or reception.
+Up to 30 people can be at a wedding, civil partnership ceremony or reception.
 Anyone working is not counted in these limits.
-Social distancing should be maintained between people who do not live together or share a support bubble.

 There is further guidance for small marriages and civil partnerships.